 Is there summer housing available to students admitted into the program?

 Yes, summer housing is available for students admitted into the financial accounting program.
 Information on summer housing may be obtained by sending a request for information to email@example.com.

 New students are registered for the summer core classes by the program administrator during orientation.

 Where are the summer core classes taught?

-The summer core classes are taught on both the Newark (1 Washington Park) and New Brunswick (100 Rock) campus.
+The summer core classes are taught on the New Brunswick (100 Rock) campus.